imediateam/ubteam/slicewp/readme.txt

 It sure does!
 SliceWP integrates with Paid Membership Pro, MemberPress and Paid Member Subscriptions making it the perfect side dish to power your WordPress membership affiliates program.

+Besides being the best WooCommerce affiliates plugin, it's also the best Paid Memberships Pro affiliates plugin.

 = Do you offer support? =

 Of course!
 We offer support in the forums here on WordPress.org and if you have a paid subscription we offer priority email support.

 = Is SliceWP GDPR compatible? =

 SliceWP is a fully GDPR compatible WordPress affiliates plugin.
 We don’t track or store any data ourselves.
-You can opt-in to share usage data but this is for us to improve the plugin we don’t store or ever have your affiliate campaigns or details come across our servers.
+You can opt-in to share usage data but this is for us to improve the plugin.
+We don’t store affiliates data, affiliate campaigns or other details across our servers.

 = Can I set a custom cookie duration for my affiliates? =

 Yes!
-You can set a custom cookie lifespan for your affiliates from within the SliceWP interface.
+You can set a custom cookie lifespan for your affiliates.

 == Screenshots ==
 1. Affiliates table with all affiliates.
 List can be filtered by affiliate status.